Inductees

 2005

-• Vera Hall (1902-1964) An internationally acclaimed blues and folk singer who gained national exposure in the late 1930s.
+- Vera Hall (1902-1964) - Internationally-acclaimed blues and folk singer who gained national exposure in the late 1930s.
 Her contributions to the Folksong Archives of the Library of Congress are invaluable resources for both scholars and lovers of folk music.
-One of the most stunning voices of American folk singers.

-• Juliette Hampton Morgan (1914-1957) Juliet Hampton Morgan was a Montgomery librarian who became a very determined civil rights activist.
+- Juliette Hampton Morgan (1914-1957) - Juliet Hampton Morgan was a Montgomery librarian who became a very determined civil rights activist.
 She was a profilic writer who expressed her views on the need to end racial segregation in the state.
-Ms. Morgan took seriously the American ethic of "liberty and justice for all."
+She took seriously the American ethic of "liberty and justice for all."

 2006

-• Virginia Foster Durr (1903-1999) was a civil rights activist who worked to abolish the poll tax and advance the rights of women and African-Americans.
-She was cited by President Bill Clinton for her courage and conviction which helped change a nation.
+- Virginia Foster Durr (1903-1999) - Civil rights activist who worked to abolish the poll tax and advance the rights of women and African-Americans.
+She was cited by President Bill Clinton for her courage and conviction, which helped change a nation.

-• Mary Celesta Johnson Weatherly (1890-1976) was Alabama's and America's Mother of the Year in 1962.
+- Mary Celesta Johnson Weatherly (1890-1976) - Alabama's and America's Mother of the Year in 1962.
 She was a proponent of reading and education in DeKalb County.
 She was the founder of the first county library and the first Fort Payne Literacy School.

 2007

-• Fran McKee (1926-2002) was a native of Florence.
-She was the first woman unrestricted line officer in the U.S. Navy promoted to the rank of Rear Admiral.
+- Fran McKee (1926-2002) - First woman unrestricted line officer in the U.S. Navy promoted to the rank of Rear Admiral.
 She brought honor to her family, her state and her nation.

-• Martha C. Myers (1945-2002) was a native of Birmingham.
-She was a missionary and a physician at the Jibla Baptist Hosptial in Yemen for 24 years.
+- Martha C. Myers (1945-2002) - International missionary and physician at the Jibla Baptist Hosptial in Yemen for 24 years.
 She was martyred on December 30, 2002.
 She was a woman of exemplary commitment to the cause of Christ.

 2008

-• Coretta Scott King (1927-2006) was raised on a farm in Perry County, Alabama.
-She attended segregated schools, was valedictorian of Lincoln High School, and graduated from Antioch College.
-After her marriage to Dr. Martin Luther King, Jr., she became the first woman to deliver the class day address at Harvard.
-After Dr. King was assassinated, she worked to build the King center in Atlanta as a living memorial to her husband.
-Mrs. King led the campaign to establish Dr. King's birthday as a national holiday.
+- Coretta Scott King (1927-2006) - Wife of Martin Luther King, Jr. First woman to deliver the class day address at Harvard.
+Worked to build the King Center in Atlanta as a living memorial to her husband after his assassination.
+She led the campaign to establish Dr. King's birthday as a national holiday.

 2010